netxms/netxms-doc/admin/agent-management.rst

 ``ExternalMetricProvider`` defines command (script) and execution interval in seconds.
 Defined script will be executed regularly and agent will cache list of metrics along with their values.
-When server will request one of provided metrics, it's value will be read from the agent cache.
+When server will request one of provided metrics, it's value will be read from the agent's cache.
 Main purpose is to provide data from long-running processes, or retrieve multiple values by running a command only once.